What’s best practice for managing company spending?

 Product and manufacturing firms soon learn not to over-order stock, although bulk buying can be a positive move.
 Similarly, service-based firms will tightly control staff salaries and utilisation.
 However, one routinely neglected area is that of coping with employee expenses.

 Define a clear list of what employees can claim

 You would reasonably expect staff to behave appropriately with their business expenses.
 However, some will be ‘creative’ and may try to claim for questionable items.
 Like it or not, there will always be the occasional rogue team member who will buy something for themselves on company expenses or use company cash to tide them over during a rough patch.

 It is therefore essential that you define precisely what staff members can claim for.
-Examples may include rail travel (but not perhaps first-class); hotel costs when working away from the office; and subsistence up to a specified daily limit or within a geographical location (for example, the UK).
+Examples may include rail travel (but not perhaps first-class); hotel costs and other travel expenses when working away from the office; and subsistence up to a specified daily limit or within a geographical location (for example, the UK).
 This makes it easier to reject any expense requests that do not fall within the policy.

 Set a cash limit

 You can always set a monthly budget, which can be different for each employee.
 Knowing the maximum budget each month for expenses helps enormously with cash flow.
 One of the problems with employee expenses is that you don’t see how much has been spent until after the event.
 At least if you have set a limit, then you can plan for a maximum level of expenditure.